jtonini/nomad/paper/paper.md

 - **Predictive alerts**: Derivative analysis detects accelerating resource consumption
 - **Domain-aware analysis**: Recognizes HPC-specific failure patterns at resource boundaries

-The tool is suited for small-to-medium HPC centers, research groups managing clusters, or as a complement to existing monitoring infrastructure.
+The tool is suited for small-to-medium HPC centers, research groups managing clusters or workstations, or as a complement to existing monitoring infrastructure.

 # Implementation

-NØMADE is implemented in Python and follows a modular architecture (\autoref{fig:architecture}):
+NØMADE is implemented in Python using scikit-learn [@scikit-learn], PyTorch [@pytorch], and PyTorch Geometric [@pytorch_geometric] for machine learning.
+It integrates with SLURM [@slurm] for job scheduling data and follows a modular architecture (\autoref{fig:architecture}):

 ![NØMADE architecture showing the data flow from collectors through the prediction engine to alert dispatch.\label{fig:architecture}](figures/architecture.png){ width=100% }